MatthewMinton/ZebraBatchScan/README.md

 - **Start in:** directory containing the script

 No scheduling logic is embedded in the script.

 It is intentionally designed to be scheduled externally.

 ---

+## Duplicate Handling

+Duplicates are prevented at the **Excel level.**
+- Before appending, the script loafs all existing serals from **column 3.**
+- Any serial already present is skipped
+- serial accepted during the current run are added immediately, preventing duplicates within the same run.

+This makes the append script **safe to run repeatedly** without re-adding serial numbers.

+---

+## Troubleshooting

+### Receiver Window is not Capturing Scans

+- Click inside the receiver window at least once before docking the scanner upload
+- Some environments require initial focus action
+- The UI enforces focus, but Windows policies may still allow other applications to steal focus

+---

+### No Data to Append to Excel

+- Confirm psion.txt exists and is being written to
+- confirm checkpint file is not pointing past the end of the txt file
+- If the txt file was truncated or rewritten, the script automatically resets the checkpoint

+---

+### Duplcates Are Still Showing in Excel

+This should not happen unless:
+- serials are not stored consistently as 18-digit strings
+- serials were manually edited or entered with spaces, formatting changes, or leading zeros removed

+---

+### Design Notes

+- The chekpoint is updated **only after a successful Excel save.**
+- Excel headers are written once, and the sheet is created if it does not exist
+- Invalid lines are ignored instead of crashing the job
+- Files are handled using **UTF-8 encoding**

+---

+### Author

+**Matthew Minton**

+Controls Engineer, Manufacturing Engineering

+March 2, 2026

+---

+### License

+Internal use, customize as needed for your environment.